We are sorry, your browser version is not supported.

 APPLICATION TIMELINE

-Applicants should submit applications through the online admission system from 1 September 2023.
-No application will be considered until required documents in printed copy are sent to out office.
+Applicants should submit applications through the online admission system from 1 September 2024.

 Application Deadline: